EmLoBo/PlantsProject/README.md

 - "Is frost!
 Cover your plants"
 - "Temp is hight!
 To water your plants in the evening!

 App also contains *EkoCalendar* based on moon phase.
-User can check what to do and when to do to have more beautifule garden.
+User can check what to do and when to do to have more beautifull garden.